garden-io/garden/docs/reference/commands.md

         # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
         # directories, they will be automatically created if missing.
         targetPath:

+        # By default, Garden will attempt to resolve any Garden template strings in source files.
+Set this to false to
+        # skip resolving template strings.
+Note that this does not apply when setting the `value` field, since that's
+        # resolved earlier when parsing the configuration.
+        resolveTemplates:

         # The desired file contents as a string.
         value: